Holy See: Organization

-One of Pope Francis's goals is to reorganize the Curia to prioritize its role in the Church's mission to evangelize.
-This reform insists that the Curia is not meant to be a centralized bureaucracy, but rather a service for the pope and diocesan bishops that is in communication with local bishops' conferences.
+Pope Francis reorganized the Curia to prioritize its role in the church's mission to evangelize.
+This reform insisted that the Curia is not meant to be a centralized bureaucracy, but a service for the Pope and diocesan bishops that is in communication with local bishops' conferences.
 Likewise more lay people are to be involved in the workings of the dicasteries and in giving them input.

 The Holy See does not dissolve upon a pope's death or resignation.
 It instead operates under a different set of laws sede vacante.
-During this interregnum, the heads of the dicasteries of the Curia (such as the prefects of congregations) cease immediately to hold office, the only exceptions being the Major Penitentiary, who continues his important role regarding absolutions and dispensations, and the Camerlengo of the Holy Roman Church, who administers the temporalities (i.e., properties and finances) of the See of St. Peter during this period.
+During this interregnum, the heads of the dicasteries of the Curia, such as the prefects of congregations, cease immediately to hold office.
+The only exceptions are the Major Penitentiary, who continues his important role regarding absolutions and dispensations, and the Camerlengo of the Holy Roman Church, who administers the temporalities (i.e., properties and finances) of the See of St. Peter during this period.
 The government of the See, and therefore of the Catholic Church, then falls to the College of Cardinals.
-Canon law prohibits the College and the Camerlengo from introducing any innovations or novelties in the government of the Church during this period.
+Canon law prohibits the College and the Camerlengo from introducing any innovations or novelties in the government of the church during this period.

-In 2001, the Holy See had a revenue of 422.098 billion Italian lire (about US$202 million at the time), and a net income of 17.720 billion Italian lire (about US$8 million).
-According to an article by David Leigh in the Guardian newspaper, a 2012 report from the Council of Europe identified the value of a section of the Vatican's property assets as an amount in excess of €680m (£570m); as of January 2013, Paolo Mennini, a papal official in Rome, manages this portion of the Holy See's assets—consisting of British investments, other European holdings and a currency trading arm.
+In 2001, the Holy See had a revenue of 422.098 billion Italian lire, about US$202 million at the time, and a net income of 17.720 billion Italian lire, about US$8 million.
+According to an article by David Leigh in the Guardian newspaper, a 2012 report from the Council of Europe identified the value of a section of the Vatican's property assets as an amount in excess of €680m (£570m).
+In January 2013, Paolo Mennini, a papal official in Rome, managed this portion of the Holy See's assets—consisting of British investments, other European holdings and a currency trading arm.
 The Guardian newspaper described Mennini and his role in the following manner: "...
-Paolo Mennini, who is in effect the pope's merchant banker.
+Paolo Mennini, who is in effect the Pope's merchant banker.
 Mennini heads a special unit inside the Vatican called the extraordinary division of APSA – Amministrazione del Patrimonio della Sede Apostolica – which handles the 'patrimony of the Holy See'."

-The orders, decorations, and medals of the Holy See are conferred by the pope as temporal sovereign and fons honorum of the Holy See, similar to the orders awarded by other heads of state.
+The orders, decorations, and medals of the Holy See are conferred by the Pope as temporal sovereign and fons honorum of the Holy See, similar to the orders awarded by other heads of state.